assert-justice/Curriculum/intro_programming/python.md

 #### Exercises

 Use the print function to print out the following information in the appropriate data type.
-If you don't want to use your info use the president or Lady Gaga or something.
+If you don't want to use your info use the president or Lady Gaga or some.

 Your name.